25 September 2024

 John’s keen eye for stunt choreography and visual effects stemmed from a young age, when he began taking martial arts lessons to defend himself from bullies.
 “Martial arts changed my life,” he stated.
 As an accomplished black-belt in Tang Soo Do and Jujitsu, his passion for the hobby developed over the years by watching Kung Fu films every weekend at his local theatre.
 “Little did I know that watching these films would help me understand the concept of stunts, finding the most effective camera angles and how it’s all put together in post.”

 John also credits his involvement in the stunt industry to Yuen Woo-Ping, a renowned martial arts choreographer and director who worked on films such as the Matrix and Crouching Tiger, Hidden Dragon.
+He also teamed up with Yuen Woo-Ping’s brothers, Brandy and Cheung-Yan, as a stunt performer and stunt coordinator.
 “Yuen was a major influence in my career and personal life.
 I was in Los Angeles during an intensive three month training and rehearsal period in pre-production for the Matrix.
 I was very fortunate, and felt privileged to observe the work take place.”

 Scaling up